protos50/csv-consumer-test/README.md

 # COVID-19 Vaccination Data Analysis

+This repository contains the Python code for a data analysis project completed as part of the requirements for the ECOM Python bootcamp.
-This repository contains a project for analyzing COVID-19 vaccination data using CSV files.
+The primary objective of this project is to analyse COVID-19 vaccination data using CSV files.
 It is developed in Python and allows the analysis to be executed through a GTK-3 based graphical user interface (GUI) or a command-line interface (CLI).

 ## Project Structure